Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Returning a value

-The functions above take some action or change the state of the program, but they don't return any value.
+The functions above take some action or change the state of the program (typically draw something ! in p5.js), but they don't return any value.
 If you want your function to return a value, use 'return'.
 This is typically at the end of the function, but can be anywhere in the function.

 ```javascript
 function addNumbers(a, b) {